joaonc/pytest-params/README.md

 ```

 ## Examples
+Some examples are provided here.
+For more examples with advanced usage, please see the test cases
+under `tests`.

 ### `@params`
-Test case with a marker (`pri1`), `id` on each test case and one of the parameters needs to be
-skipped.

 #### pytest native, no `id`.
-This is the most simple and common usage.
+This is the most common and simple usage.
 Note how in the results report the values are displayed but there's no context provided.
-Also (not
-in this example), sometimes the parameters can't be displayed correctly and what shows up in the
+Also (not in this example), sometimes the parameters can't be displayed correctly and what shows
-report is confusing.
+in the report is confusing.
 ```python
 @pytest.mark.parametrize('a, b', [(1, 2), (3, 2), (0, 0)])
 def test_foo(a, b):